ryantd42/NY-Legislative-Git/2023/A1235A-2023/bill.md

   ___________

- Introduced  by  M.  of A. BICHOTTE HERMELYN -- read once and referred to the Committee on Energy
+ Introduced  by  M.  of A. BICHOTTE HERMELYN -- read once and referred to the Committee on Energy -- recommitted to the Committee on  Energy  in accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

- AN ACT to amend the public  authorities  law  and  the  energy  law,  in relation  to creating a revolving loan fund through the New York state energy research and development authority for the purpose of  building renewable  and energy storage systems scaled to function as microgrids to power housing owned by the New York city housing authority
+ AN  ACT  to  amend the public authorities law, in relation to creating a revolving loan fund through the New York  state  energy  research  and development authority for the purpose of building renewable and energy storage  systems  scaled  to  function  as microgrids to power housing owned by the New York city housing authority

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: